The getInt32()

 byteOffset

-is set such as it would read beyond the end of the view.
+is set such that it would read beyond the end of the view.

 Examples